wp-plugins/media-library-assistant/readme.txt

 * `IPTC Value`: The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
 For this category, you can select any of the IPTC DataSet tag and field identifiers, e.g., "2#025" for the Keywords field.
 The dropdown list has the identifier and the "friendly name" MLA defines for most of the IPTC fields; see the table of identifiers and friendly names in the table below.
 You can find more information in the <a href="http://www.iptc.org/std/IIM/4.1/specification/IIMV4.1.pdf" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">IPTC-NAA Information Interchange Model Version No. 4.1 specification</a>.

 * `EXIF Value`: The EXIF (EXchangeable Image File) metadata, if any, embedded in a JPEG DCT or TIFF Rev 6.0 image file.
 Though the specification is not currently maintained by any industry or standards organization, almost all camera manufacturers use it.
 For this category, you can code any of the field names embedded in the image by the camera or editing software.
 The is no official list of standard field names, so you just have to know the names your camera and software use; field names are case-sensitive.
-You can find more information in the <a href="http://en.wikipedia.org/wiki/Exchangeable_image_file_format" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">Exchangeable image file format</a> article on Wikipedia.<a name="mla_iptc_identifiers"></a>
+You can find more information in the <a href="http://en.wikipedia.org/wiki/Exchangeable_image_file_format" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">Exchangeable image file format</a> article on Wikipedia.
+You can find External Links to EXIF standards and tag listings at the end of the Wikipedia article.
+		<br />&nbsp;<br />
+		MLA uses a standard PHP function, <a href="http://php.net/manual/en/function.exif-read-data.php" title="PHP Manual page for exif_read_data" target="_blank">exif_read_data</a>, to extract EXIF data from images.
+The function returns three arrays in addition to the raw EXIF data; COMPUTED, THUMBNAIL and COMMENT.
+You can access the array elements by prefacing the element you want with the array name.
+For example, the user comment text is available as "COMPUTED.UserComment" and "COMPUTED.UserCommentEncoding".
+You can also get "COMPUTED.Copyright" and its two parts (if present), "COMPUTED.Copyright.Photographer" and "COMPUTED.Copyright.Editor".
+The THUMBNAIL and COMMENT arrays work in a similar fashion.
+		<br />&nbsp;<br />
+		Two special exif "pseudo-values" are available; <strong>ALL_IPTC</strong> and <strong>ALL_EXIF</strong>.
+These return a string representation of all IPTC or EXIF data respectively.
+You can use these pseudo-values to examine the metadata in an image, find field names and see what values are embedded in the image.

 * `Priority`:  If both the IPTC Value and the EXIF Value are non-blank for a particular image, you can select which of the values will be used for the mapping.